revaturelabs/interviewquestions/InterviewSpecificQuestions/AWS/AWS.md

 Simple Routing Policy is a simple round-robin policy which is applied to a single resource doing the function for the domain, for example, the web server is sending the content to a website where the web server is a single resource.

     - 	Weighted Routing Policy
-A weighted Routing Policy allows you to route the traffic to different resources in specified proportions.
-For example, 75% in one server, and 25% in another server.
-Weights can be assigned in the range of 0 to 255.
-Weight Routing policy is applied when there are multiple resources accessing the same function.
-For example, web servers accessing the same website.
-Each web server will be given a unique weight number.
+A weighted Routing Policy allows you to route the traffic to different resources in specified proportions.For example, 75% in one server, and 25% in another server.Weights can be assigned in the range of 0 to 255.Weight Routing policy is applied when there are multiple resources accessing the same function.For example, web servers accessing the same website.Each web server will be given a unique weight number.

     - 	Latency-based Routing Policy
 Latent-based Routing Policy allows Route53 to respond to the DNS query at which the data centre gives the lowest latency.